 1. Click on Add Channel.
 2. Select it in the list of the pre-configured wanted channel and customize their settings according to the sample.
-3. For each channel, you can apply some additional parameters: - a.
-Z-stack: apply z-stack dimension; - b.
-Z-Offset: apply a different offset if the focus varies; - c.
-Shutter Blink: optimize shutter control to limit sample exposure and prevent photobleaching; - d.
-Camera: select the one that you would like to use; - e.
-Exposure(ms): adjust exposure time; - f.
-Intensity: adjust the excitation light (depending of the light source of your system); 4.
+3. For each channel, you can apply some additional parameters: - # Z-stack: Apply z-stack dimension. - # Z-Offset: Apply a different offset if the focus varies. - # Shutter Blink: Optimize shutter control to limit sample exposure and prevent photobleaching. - # Camera: Select the one that you would like to use. - # Exposure(ms): Adjust exposure time. - # Time: Select the time interval at which you want to acquire the channel.
+You can choose to acquire it at all time points, only the first time point, only the last time point, or at a specific interval. - # Intensity: Adjust the excitation light (depending of the light source of your system). - # Delete your channel by clicking the red cross 4.
 Click on Live channel to have a preview of your settings.
 5. Once you have finished editing the dimension, click on Confirm.